damianhakert/damianhakert.github.io/source/_posts/2016-02-05-gitlab-retrospective.markdown

 ---
 layout: post
-title: "2015 was a great year at GitLab"
+title: "2015 was a great year at GitLab!"
 date: 2016-02-05
 comments: true
 categories: